allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Priority: Priority is either zero or one.
 Marking a task as Priority 1 will turn a person's Training No-Go indicator yellow when the task is overdue.
 Priority 1 tasks are usually reserved for tasks that require supervision if overdue.
 Priority 1 tasks should not be dual categorized as No-Go.

-212

 5. Task Group: Use Task Group to group training tasks.

 6. MDS: Select the MDS to associate the task to.
-If it applies to multiple MDS’s in your squadron, select Al .
+If it applies to multiple MDS’s in your squadron, select all .

 7. CP: Select the CP to associate the task to.
 If it applies to multiple CP’s in your squadron, select All.

+    !!!
+NOTE
-NOTE: Associating tasks to a MDS/CP impact the following areas/functions: Include in Check Assigned and the Training Go No-Go ball for No-Go tasks.
+         Associating tasks to a MDS/CP impact the following areas/functions: Include in Check Assigned and the Training Go No-Go ball for No-Go tasks.

 8. Type: The four types are Currency, Proficiency, Currency/Proficiency, or One-Time.

-* Currency tasks must be done at regular intervals defined by the task, e.g., once every 30
+    * Currency tasks must be done at regular intervals defined by the task, e.g., once every 30 days.

-days.

-* Proficiency tasks must be done a certain number of times within a training cycle, e.g., 10

-times between 1 January 16 and 31 December 16.
+    * Proficiency tasks must be done a certain number of times within a training cycle, e.g., 10 times between 1 January 16 and 31 December 16.
 The No-Go checkbox is disabled for proficiency tasks because they do not have due dates.

     * Currency/Proficiency tasks have a number that must be done by the end of the training cycle and also must be completed within periodic intervals.

     * One-Time tasks must be done once, ever.

 9. Currency and Currency/Proficiency Tasks require a Frequency and Number, how often the task must be done:

     * Days: The task is due in a specified number of days.

     * Weekly.
 The task is due in a specified number of weeks, at the end of the week.

     * Months: The task is due in a specified number of months, on the same numbered day it was accomplished.

     * Monthly: The task is due in a specified number of months, at the end of the month.

     * Quarterly: The task is due in a specified number of quarters, at the end of the quarter.
 Quarters are Jan-Mar, Apr-Jun, Jul-Sep, and Oct- Dec.

-* Semi-Annual y: The task is due in a specified number of halves, at the end of the half.
+    * Semi-Annually: The task is due in a specified number of halves, at the end of the half.
 Halves are Jan-Jun and Jul-Dec.

     * Years: The task is due in a specified number of years, on the same date it was accomplished.

-* Annual y \(CY\): The task is due in a specified number of years, at the end of the calendar year, 31 December.
+    * Annually \(CY\): The task is due in a specified number of years, at the end of the calendar year, 31 December.

-* Annual y \(FY\): The task is due in a specified number of years, at the end of the fiscal year, 30 September.
+    * Annually \(FY\): The task is due in a specified number of years, at the end of the fiscal year, 30 September.

-* Birth Month: The task is due annual y on the last day of the birth month.
+    * Birth Month: The task is due annually on the last day of the birth month.

     * Training Cycle: The task is due by the end of the training cycle.

     * Freq \#.
-Some frequency types \(Days, Months, Monthly, Years, Annual y \(CY\) and Annual y \(FY\)\) require you enter a number too.
+Some frequency types \(Days, Months, Monthly, Years, Annually \(CY\) and Annually \(FY\)\) require you enter a number too.
 In other words, how many days, months, or years.
 E.g., a Years task with a Freq \# of 5, means it must be done every five years.
-A task accomplished 213

-Training

-on 3 Jan 2016 would be due on 3 Jan 2021.
-A Weekly frequency requires a day of the week be specified and Birth Month al ows you to specify additional months beyond the Birth Month.
+A task accomplished on 3 Jan 2016 would be due on 3 Jan 2021.
+A Weekly frequency requires a day of the week be specified and Birth Month all ows you to specify additional months beyond the Birth Month.

     * Prof \#: The number of times the task must be accomplished during the training cycle.
 It is required only for Proficiency and Currency/Proficiency tasks.

 10. Currency Warning Days.
 Specifying warning days allows you to identify, by task, when you want tasks to be highlighted when they are approaching overdue status.
 Long warning wil highlight a task in Yellow.
 Short warning will highlight a task in Pink.
 E.g., you enter 30 days for Long warning and 5 days for short warning; when the task is within 30 days of going overdue, it will go yellow; when within 5 days, Pink.
 Tasks will always go red when actually overdue.
 Defaults to 60 days and 30 days respectively.

-11. Program Code: Examples are PF, PT, etc. You can use unit program codes, similar to ARMS

-program codes, to filter unit tasks.
+11. Program Code: Examples are PF, PT, etc. You can use unit program codes, similar to ARMS program codes, to filter unit tasks.
 You can assign multiple program codes to the same task.
 If the task is to be mapped to an ADLS task, it must have a program code of ADLS.

 12. Active: Used to turn on the task.
 Inactive tasks wil be hidden throughout the rest of PEX.

 13. No-Go: No-Go is locally-determined.
 Marking a task as No-Go will turn a person's Training No-Go indicator red when the task is overdue.
-No-Go tasks are usual y reserved for tasks that prevent a person from accomplishing duty, even with supervision, tasks such as Flight Physical or Altitude Chamber.
+No-Go tasks are usually reserved for tasks that prevent a person from accomplishing duty, even with supervision, tasks such as Flight Physical or Altitude Chamber.
 No-Go tasks should not be dual categorized as Priority 1.

 14. Auditing Required: When selected, the task will not update the person's training records until approved by the auditor.
 If not selected, as soon as the person reports accomplishment of the task, the task is considered done, without any supervisory auditing, and the person's training records are updated.